 1. Remove Salt Stains with Vinegar Solution

-Winter brings snowfall and snow covered paths which look good when you’re sitting inside the house.
+Winter brings snowfall and snow-covered paths that look good when you’re sitting inside the house.
 But, if you go out wearing your leather shoes, salt stains can damage or weaken them, if not appropriately treated.

-While cleaning salt stains are easy when fresh, if left for a longer time, they can be difficult to remove by wiping.
+While cleaning salt stains is easy when fresh, if left for a longer time, they can be difficult to remove by wiping.
 White vinegar can help you get rid of dry salt stains.

 - 1 tbsp of vinegar